kingluddite/web-dev-notes/full-stack/wesbos/120n-fullstack-adv-react-graphql/05-accounts-auth-permissions/06-backend-password-reset-flow.md

 * Now this is pretty nifty
     - We use the `users()` method which returns an array
-    - But we destructure the first user returned (our query will only have one result... what are the chances of two same resetTokens?)
+    - But we destructure the first user returned (_our query will only have one result... what are the chances of two same resetTokens?_)
-    - And our `where` will first search for the `resetToken` the one we sent should match the one if the db
+    - And our `where` will first search for the `resetToken` the one we sent should match the one in the db
-    - And we also check if it expired but using the `resetTokenExpiry_gte` which will find values greater than `now` plus an `hour` and if it is, the resetToken has expired
+    - And we also check if it expired but using the `resetTokenExpiry_gte` which will find values greater than `now` plus an `hour` and if it is, the `resetToken` has expired

 ### Tell user if the token is bad